-Your airbag systems are virtually maintenance-free, and there are no parts you can safely service.
+Your airbag system is virtually maintenance-free, and there are no parts you can safely service.
 However, you must have your vehicle serviced if:

-- Your airbags ever inflate.
-The airbags, seat belt tensioners, and control unit must be replaced.
-Do not try to remove or replace the airbags yourself.
-This must be done by a Honda dealer or a knowledgeable body - The SRS indicator alerts you to a problem.
-Take your vehicle to an authorized Honda dealer as soon as possible.
+• An airbag ever inflates.
+Any airbag that has deployed must be replaced, along with the control unit and seat belt tensioner.
+Do not try to remove or replace any airbag by yourself.

+This must be done by your dealer or a knowledgeable body shop.

+• The SRS indicator alerts you to a problem.
+Take your vehicle to an authorized dealer as soon as possible.
 If you ignore this indication, your airbags may not operate properly.